erikringsmuth/requirejs-router/readme.md

   // Load the router
   require(['router'], function(router) {
-    // Register your routes
-    router.registerRoutes({
+    router
+      .registerRoutes({
         // matches an exact path
         home: { path: '/home', moduleId: 'home/homeView' },

         // matches using a wildcard
         customer: { path: '/customer/*', moduleId: 'customer/customerView' },

         // matches using a path variable
         order: { path: '/orders/:id', moduleId: 'order/orderView' },

         // matches a pattern like '/word/number'
         regex: { path: /^\/\w+\/\d+$/i, moduleId: 'regex/regexView' },

         // matches everything else
         notFound: { path: '*', moduleId: 'notFound/notFoundView' }
-    });
+      })
+      .on('routeload', function(module, routeArguments) {

-    // When a route loads, render the view and attach it to the document router.on('routeload', function(module, routeArguments) {
-      var body = document.querySelector('body');
+        // When a route loads, render the view and attach it to the document var body = document.querySelector('body');
         body.innerHTML = '';
         body.appendChild(new module(routeArguments).outerEl);
+      })
+      .init(); // Set up event handlers and trigger the initial page load });
 });

-    // Set up event handlers and trigger the initial page load router.init();
-  });
-});
 ```

 There is only one instance of the router.
-Loading the router in multiple AMD modules will always load the same router.
+Loading the router in multiple AMD modules will reference the same router.
+This lets you listen to and fire `statechange` and `routeload` events using `router.on()` and `router.fire()`.

 ## Router Properties
 - `router.routes` - All registered routes